BRACKETS ( ) [ ]

 - When a complete sentence is enclosed in brackets, all other punctuation is also enclosed.
 (And that’s a rule you should remember!)

-- To enclose numbers or letters designating items in a series:
+- To enclose numbers or letters designating items in a list:

 - The purpose of punctuation is to: